-Ant Colony Optimization: Part 4 Changes for Other ACO Algorithms
+Ant Colony Optimization: Part 5 Changes for Other ACO Algorithms procedure ACSLocalPheromoneUpdate(k, i)

 - 2. The local pheromone update can be managed by the procedure ACSLocalPheromoneUpdate (see the figure) that is always invoked immediately after an ant moves to a new city. - 3.
 The implementation of the global pheromone trail update is similar to the procedure for the local pheromone update except that pheromone trails are modified only on arcs belonging to the best-so-far tour.